nadavshemesh/silver-reversing-sct/docs/sct/format.md

 [<- Back to the Docs](../index.md)

 # The .sct format (from a binary standpoint)
-The .sct file format is a level scripting file format designed for the 1999 game 'Silver'.
+The .sct file format is a level scripting file format designed for the 1999 game '[Silver](https://en.wikipedia.org/wiki/Silver_(video_game))'.

 These files typically contain information about characters, items, game events and game variables.
 An sct file is mainly composed of a code section and a data section that together tell the game's engine what game functions to call and when to call them, all interpreted by the game's engine in real time.